gotoss08/JWTerm/README.md

 > Important: Since this project is still in early development, contributions that help improve stability, features, or documentation are particularly appreciated.

+Please refer to the [TODO list](./TODO.md) for tasks that need to be completed or improved.

 ## Acknowledgments

 - Fixedsys font by [Kika](https://github.com/kika/fixedsys).